rli128/cse15L-lab-reports/cse15L-lab-report-4.md

 ![My Image](sc-lab-report4-4.JPG)

 After we have finished editing the file, this is what it looks like in vim.
 We then press the commands `:` `w` `<Enter>` in order to save our work.

+# Part 2

+Editing file on my vs code then scp : 2 minutes 28 seconds, I forgot how the format to connect into the remote server was so I had to look it up real quick in order to ssh and scp into the remote account.

+Using vim to edit file on remote server : 40~ seconds, not much trouble here, once I was in vim mode it was really easy to update the file and then exit out to run test.sh

+### Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

+### What about the project or task might factor into your decision one way or another?
+(If nothing would affect your decision, say so and why!)